You have a new teen driver who is excited to use the family car to drive to practice.

 Teen Driving Contract Agreement:

 The above teenage driving statistics reveal there are serious safety risks and you do need to be a concerned parent and sit down with your child to set rules and guidelines when it comes to teenage driving.
-You may even want to call it a Teen Driving Contract Agreement.
+Prior to your teen getting a license, consider having them read up on safety tips they need to consider before getting their license.
+This may give you some ideas for rules to include in a Teen Driving Contract Agreement.

 When Should I Get A Teenage Driving Contract Agreement?